amber-lang/amber-docs/docs/0.5.0-alpha/getting_started/migration_guide.md

 echo "42" as Int // Warning: Absurd cast
 ```

-To properly convert text to integers, use the `parse_num` function:
+To properly convert text to integers, use the `parse_int` function:
 ```ab
 // Recommended approach
 let text = "42"